 In the 1960s, paddling and caning were among the most common forms of corporal punishment used in schools.
 Paddling involved striking a student’s buttocks with a wooden paddle, while caning involved striking the palms or backs of the hands with a thin, flexible cane.

-The implementation of these methods varied from school to school, but there were often specific guidelines and procedures in place.
 For example, some schools required that paddling or caning be administered by a designated authority figure, such as the principal or vice principal, and that it be done in a private setting.

 Other schools allowed teachers to administer corporal punishment at their discretion, leading to potential abuse and inconsistencies in its application.
 Regardless of the specific procedures, the use of paddling and caning was often seen as a necessary and acceptable means of maintaining discipline and order in the classroom.